giakoumoglou/distillers/README.md

 | DCD+KD | 72.5 | 36.2 |
 | RRD | 71.2 | 34.6 |
 | RRD+KD | 71.4 | 34.5 |

-### Acknowledgments

-We would like to thank Yonglong Tian for creating the framework that served as the foundation for our experiments.
-His work significantly contributed to the development and evaluation of our method.
-The framework can be found at [https://github.com/HobbitLong/RepDistiller](https://github.com/HobbitLong/RepDistiller).

 ### License